-Our Nominating and Corporate Governance Committee does not have a policy (formal or informal) with respect to diversity, but believes that our board, taken as a whole, should embody a diverse set of skills, experiences and backgrounds.
-In this regard, the Nominating and Corporate Governance Committee also takes into consideration the diversity (for example, with respect to gender, race and national origin) of members of our Board of Directors.
+Our Nominating and Corporate Governance Committee does not have a specific policy (formal or informal) with respect to diversity, but believes that our board, taken as a whole, should embody a diverse set of skills, experiences and backgrounds.
+In this regard, the Nominating and Corporate Governance Committee also takes into consideration the diversity of members of our Board of Directors, including members and candidates who self-identify their gender as female and candidates from underrepresented communities.
 The Nominating and Corporate Governance Committee does not make any particular weighting of diversity or any other characteristic in evaluating nominees and directors.
+Our Nominating and Corporate Governence Committee reviews information provided by our directors and potential candidates for membership on the Board taking into consideration the diversity requirements set forth in Nasdaq Rule 5605(f), which, as noted above, requires that we have at least two diverse board members (or to explain the Company's reasons for not meeting this diversity objective) and at least one diverse director must self-identify as female, and the other director must self-identify as either a racial or ethnic minority or a member of the LGBTQ+ community.